sagemathinc/codex-acp/README.md

-# ACP adapter for Codex
+# ACP adapter for Codex (used in CoCalc)

+**DISCLAIMER:** This repo and the corresponding binaries are *NOT* in any way associated with Zed Industries or OpenAI.
+They are instead a product of Sagemath, Inc. and are needed for https://cocalc.com .

+This fork exists so we can fully use [Codex](https://github.com/openai/codex) from [ACP-compatible](https://agentclientprotocol.com) clients such as [CoCalc](https://cocalc.com), with resumable sessions, remote code and file execution in a CoCalc project, and file diffs.

 ## CoCalc Fork-specific changes

-This fork exists so we can fully use [Codex](https://github.com/openai/codex) from [ACP-compatible](https://agentclientprotocol.com) clients such as [CoCalc](https://cocalc.com), with resumable sessions, remote code and file execution in a CoCalc project, and file diffs.

 The fork includes the following changes from upstream: